owenrumney/owenrumney.github.io/_posts/2022-08-11-generics-to-the-rescue.md

 Lets put a little bit more detail around this and take SQS for example.

-The first thing that we need to do is get all off the SQS queues.
-The API pages them, so that needs to be handled too...
+The first thing that we need to do is get all of the SQS queues.
+The API returns them in pages, so that needs to be handled too...

 ```go
 client = sqs.NewFromConfig(ctx.SessionConfig()) // import "github.com/aws/aws-sdk-go-v2/service/sqs/types"